Home Equity Loan Rates and Lenders in March 2025

 It may take two to four weeks to close on a home equity loan.
 You’ll usually receive your funds following a three-business-day waiting period after your closing.

-How we chose our picks for the best home equity loan lenders
+How we chose our best home equity loan lenders

-To determine the best home equity loan lenders, we reviewed data collected from 35 lender reviews completed by the LendingTree editorial staff.
+To determine the best home equity loan lenders, we reviewed data collected from 35 lender reviews completed by the LendingTree editorial staff for 2025.

 Each lender review gives a rating between zero and five stars, based on several factors including loan features and loan variety, digital application processes and the availability of product and lending information online.
 To be eligible for the “best of” home equity loan title, lenders must have a lender review rating of at least four stars.
 To be considered for our “best overall” pick, lenders must issue mortgages in at least 35 states.